-Did you know that a photograph could provide valuable and potentially life-saving information about the health of a child's eyes?
+Did you know that a photo could provide valuable and potentially life-saving information about the health of a child's eyes?

 When Tara Taylor posted a photograph of her 3-year-old daughter on Facebook, friends in her social network informed her that the glow in the girl's eye could indicate something wrong.
-As a result, Rylee Taylor was diagnosed with a rare eye disease that can cause vision loss, but thanks to early detection was able to save her sight.
+As a result, Rylee Taylor was diagnosed with a rare eye disease that can cause vision loss.
+But thanks to early detection, ophthalmologists were able to save her sight.

 We are taking more pictures than ever, and sharing them with a growing audience of people using social and other digital media.
 Paying close attention to photos of children can actually clue us in to both common and rare eye problems signaled by the reflection of the camera flash off the retina, also known as the "red reflex."